AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingCustomEntropy.rst

     }

-This mechanism has been removed in ``avs_commons`` 4.1, and as such is not available when using Anjay 2.3.
+This mechanism has been removed in ``avs_commons`` 4.1, and as such is not available when using Anjay 2.3 or newer.

 To achieve a similar effect in the new version, you can provide your own custom PRNG context, for example as follows::

-    // Code compatible with Anjay >=2.3, avs_commons >=4.0
+    // Code compatible with Anjay >=2.3, avs_commons >=4.1

     #include <anjay/core.h>
     #include <avsystem/commons/avs_prng.h>